jeje1197/Music-Player/README.md

 -------

 This is an Android music player application
 I developed in order to improve the music listening experience for users.
-This application gathers all your device songs into one place for easy access.
+A key proponent for user disatisfaction are service-commercials and having to browse multiple minutes through their bracket for the song they want to listen to next.
+Cero's Music Player aims to fix that by gathering all device songs into a single place for easy access.
+Songs are placed into a list you can scroll up and down or filter by name with a search bar.

 Project Start: 4/26/2022